Skip to main content

 The any type in TypeScript is a dangerous "escape hatch" from the type system.
 Using any disables many type checking rules and is generally best used only as a last resort or when prototyping code.

 Despite your best intentions, the any type can sometimes leak into your codebase.
-Returning an an any-typed value from a function creates a potential type safety hole and source of bugs in your codebase.
+Returning an any-typed value from a function creates a potential type safety hole and source of bugs in your codebase.

 This rule also compares generic type argument types to ensure you don't return an unsafe any in a generic position to a function that's expecting a specific type.
 For example, it will error if you return Set<any> from a function declared as returning Set<string>.

-"rules": {
+rules: {

 "@typescript-eslint/no-unsafe-return": "error"